 Mark Sabol ’19 experienced firsthand the rigors of a college-level academic setting while still in high school.
 During his senior year of high school in nearby Seneca County, a science program included trips to observe and engage with researchers at Cornell University’s research laboratories three times a week.
-Sabol was placed in Cornell’s Adam Bogdanove lab, School of Integrative Plant Science, where he impressed his lab supervisor, Sara Carpenter, with a diligence and understanding of the subject matter belying his academic inexperience.
+Sabol was placed in Cornell’s Adam Bogdanove lab, School of Integrative Plant Science, Plant Pathology and Plant-Microbe Biology, where he impressed his lab supervisor, Sara Carpenter, with a diligence and understanding of the subject matter belying his academic inexperience.

 “Sara contacted me when I enrolled at Cornell, and I officially joined the lab in the fall semester of my freshman year,” Sabol says.